You're on the United Kingdom website. Switch to the US website here.

 A survey by Money and Mental Health found 86% of people said their financial situation had made their mental health problems worse.
 And 72% said their mental health problems had made their financial situation worse.

-As the vast majority of the country continues to navigate the cost of living crisis, with soaring energy bills and an unpredictable economic climate, the time to take stock of your money and mental health is now.
-In England alone over 1.5 million people are experiencing problem debt (meaning they are in debt and unable to afford their repayments), and are suffering with mental health problems.
+In England alone over 1.5 million people are experiencing problem debt (meaning they’re in debt and unable to afford their repayments), and are suffering with mental health problems.

 If you feel like you’re struggling, it’s important to remember that you aren’t alone and there’s help out there.
 The key thing to do is seek support if you start to notice that your mental health is deteriorating, whether that’s because of your financial situation or for other reasons.